 Separate from public networks, private networks are secure, offer enterprises greater control, and deliver targeted high-capacity coverage.
 Private network deployments will be found in IIoT settings, as well as in self-contained environments such as hospitals, university campuses, leisure complexes, airports and transport hubs.

 The benefits to enterprises are clear.
 Data can be analyzed, processes optimized, efficiencies realized, and waste reduced.
 Value will also be realized across the mobile ecosystem.
-The global private LTE and 5G equipment and services market is expected to grow at around 20% CAGR to about $10 billion in 2025, according to a new report by Mobile Experts.
+The global private LTE and 5G equipment and services market is expected to grow at around 20% CAGR to about $10 billion in 2025.

 Challenges of private network deployment